 Illinois ECE Sending Lab Kits Worldwide to Support Remote Learning

-The Department of Electrical and Computer Engineering (Illinois ECE) is sending more than 1800 electrical and computer engineering lab kits around the world.
+The Department of Electrical and Computer Engineering (Illinois ECE)has sent more than 3,800 electrical and computer engineering lab kits around the world.
 The kits are aimed at helping all Illinois ECE students receive the tools they need to thrive in a remote learning environment.

 The kits are typically checked out and/or shared by students during in-person lab courses.
 However, COVID-19 changed the parameters for learning for the 2020-2021 school year.
 The changes meant most students learning remotely and Illinois ECE making changes that would stretch around the world.